Architects of Sound: Laurel Canyon

-The 2013 GRAMMY Museum Architects of Sound Gala will begin with a reception and touring of the GRAMMY Museum, followed by a dinner and awards presentation, hosted by Jackson.
-The celebration will culminate with a concert, produced by Ken Ehrlich Productions, featuring four-time GRAMMY-winning group Boyz II Men and four-time GRAMMY winner Kelly Rowland.
+The Gala began with a reception and touring of the GRAMMY Museum, followed by a dinner and awards presentation, hosted by Randy Jackson.
+The celebration culminated with a concert, produced by Ken Ehrlich Productions, featuring four-time GRAMMY-winning group Boyz II Men and four-time GRAMMY winner Kelly Rowland.
 In addition to serving as a GRAMMY Museum Board member, Ken Ehrlich has produced the GRAMMY Awards® telecast since 1980 and is responsible for the creation and presentation of the show's most iconic GRAMMY moments during that time.

-Major gala sponsors include The Recording Academy, AEG, Sony Music Entertainment and Sony/ATV Music Publishing.
+Major gala sponsors included The Recording Academy, AEG, Sony Music Entertainment and Sony/ATV Music Publishing.
 Additional sponsors include CBS Corporation, Greenberg Traurig LLP, Ziffren Brittenham LLP, Carolyn Powers and The David Geffen Foundation.
-Media sponsorship will be provided by Los Angeles Magazine.
+Media sponsorship was provided by Los Angeles Magazine.